CFP: Bergen Early-Career Masterclass on Logical Epistemology

 Call for participation:

-The philosophy department at the University of Bergen is pleased to invite applications for participation in an early-career masterclass on logical epistemology, with tutorials from both Roy Sorensen and Ole Hjortland.
+The philosophy department at the University of Bergen is pleased to invite applications for participation in an early-career masterclass on logical epistemology, with tutorials from both Gila Sher and Michael Devitt.
 Participants will also have the opportunity to present their own work in the philosophy of logic with a 30-minute presentation, and receive feedback from experts in the field.

-The masterclass immediately follows the Bergen Workshop on Logical Disagreements, from the 28th-29th May, for which a separate call has appeared.
+The masterclass immediately follows the Bergen Workshop on Logical Evidence, from the 26th-27th May, for which a separate call has appeared.
 Participants of the masterclass are welcome to attend the workshop for no fee.

 For any queries, contact Ben Martin (email@example.com).

-The masterclass is organised as part of the European Research Council-funded project The Unknown Science: Understanding the Epistemology of Logic through Practice.
+The workshop is organised as part of the European Research Council Horizon2020-funded project The Unknown Science: Understanding the Epistemology of Logic through Practice.